cmatala/AirbnbListing/README.md

-# Faculty Appointment Booking System
+# Airbnb Reservation System

-The Faculty Appointment Booking System is a Java program designed to facilitate appointment scheduling between students and teachers.
-This system allows students to schedule appointments with their teachers during specific class periods within the school day.
-Each appointment has a duration, and the teacher must have a consecutive block of available minutes that meets or exceeds the requested duration.
+The Airbnb Reservation System is a Java program designed to model and manage reservations for accommodations using the AirbnbReservation class.
+This class provides a flexible and extensible solution for handling reservations within the context of an Airbnb-like platform.

 ## Features

-Appointment Scheduling: Students can request and schedule appointments with their teachers.
+Reservation Details: Capture information about the reservation, including guest details, accommodation details, check-in and check-out dates, etc.

-Class Periods: Appointments can be scheduled during one of eight class periods numbered 1 through 8.
+Validation: Validate reservation details to ensure consistency and correctness.

-Duration Management: The program checks for the availability of consecutive minutes within a class period to accommodate the requested duration.
+Duration Calculation: Calculate the duration of a reservation based on check-in and check-out dates.

-Time Constraints: Appointments must start and end within the same class period.
+Pricing: Implement a pricing mechanism, considering factors like the accommodation's base price and any additional fees.

 ## Technology